 Well, they didn't pull the wool over my eyes.
 It's not wise to fool consumers, so word will spread, and in the meantime, I vow to never step foot into that place again (at that specific location OR ANY OTHER Dollar General in the US)!

-Review about: Dollar General Corporation Cashier.
+Product or Service Mentioned: Dollar General Corporation Cashier.

 Monetary Loss: $5.